Settle railway station: History

+Facilities

+The station is located very close to the town centre and is staffed on a part-time basis.
+There is a range of facilities available, including a waiting room, toilets and a souvenir shop in the main buildings on the southbound platform.

+There is a period stone-built waiting room located on the northbound platform and a new stone and glass shelter on the southbound side.

+A ticket machine is available for use when the booking office is closed.
+Train running information is provided by timetable posters, a PA system and digital information screens.

 Accidents and incidents

 On 21 January 1960, an express passenger train derailed just to the north of the station (near the village of Langcliffe) and then collided with a northbound freight due to a defect on the BR Standard Class 7 locomotive hauling it.
 Five people were killed and nine were injured.

 Services

-Monday to Saturdays there is generally a two-hourly service southbound to Leeds (nine trains a day in total Mon-Sat) and northbound to Carlisle (eight).
+Monday to Saturdays, there is generally a two-hourly service southbound to Leeds (nine trains a day in total Mon-Sat) and northbound to Carlisle (eight).
 The last train of the day from Leeds runs only as far as Ribblehead and the corresponding return to Leeds starts back from there.
 Trains terminated or started from either Appleby or Armathwaite from the spring of 2016 whilst Network Rail repaired a major landslip at Eden Brows (between Armathwaite & Carlisle).
 A replacement bus service was in operation over the affected section until the project to repair the line was completed in March 2017.
 The project was completed on schedule and the line reopened to traffic on 31 March 2017.